aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/lines-curves-and-shapes/draw-polygon/_index.md

 ---
-title: How to create bitmap aspose.drawing – Draw Polygons in .NET
+title: How to create bitmap aspose drawing and draw polygons with Aspose.Drawing
 linktitle: Drawing Polygons in Aspose.Drawing
 second_title: Aspose.Drawing .NET API - Alternative to System.Drawing.Common
-description: Learn how to create bitmap aspose.drawing and draw polygons in .NET.
+description: Learn how to create bitmap aspose drawing and draw polygons in .NET.
 This guide also shows how to create graphics object C# quickly.
 weight: 18
 url: /net/lines-curves-and-shapes/draw-polygon/
-date: 2026-02-17
+date: 2026-06-03
+keywords:
+  - create bitmap aspose drawing
+  - draw polygon using graphics
+  - create graphics object c#
+schemas:
+- type: TechArticle
+  headline: How to create bitmap aspose drawing and draw polygons with Aspose.Drawing
+  description: Learn how to create bitmap aspose drawing and draw polygons in .NET.
+    This guide also shows how to create graphics object C# quickly.
+  dateModified: '2026-06-03'
+  author: Aspose
+- type: FAQPage
+  questions:
+  - question: What library do I need?
+    answer: Aspose.Drawing for .NET
+  - question: Can I use it with .NET Core / .NET 5+?
+    answer: Yes, fully supported.
+  - question: What is the first step?
+    answer: Create a bitmap aspose drawing canvas.
+  - question: How do I draw a polygon?
+    answer: Use `Graphics.DrawPolygon` with a `Pen`.
+  - question: Do I need a license for testing?
+    answer: A free trial is available.
 ---

 {{< blocks/products/pf/main-wrap-class >}}